nenomaz/Tris-Game/README.md

 This document first explains in what the game consists of, next illustrates the implementation through Web Technologies.

-### WHAT DOES THE GAME CONSIST OF?
+### The Game

-Tris is a game when two players play against each other.
-In this case, one player is the computer engine.
+Tris is a game with two players.
-The game consists of a three cols and three rows grid, in which each player ticks with own token an empty box with the aim of realize a tris combination.
+The game consists of a three cols and three rows grid, in which each player ticks with his *token* an empty box with the aim of realize a *tris combination*.
 A tris combination is formed by three boxes filled by the same token, they must be adjacent horizontally, vertically or diagonally.
 For example (e indicates empty boxes):

-    xxx xoe eex
+    xxx xo- --x
-    ooe xee exo
+    oo- x-- -xo
-    eee xeo xoo
+    --- x-o xoo

 Above, the player owning the "x" token has performed a tris in every grid!

-IMPLEMENTATION THROUGH:
+### Technologies used for implementation:

 * Html5
 * CSS
 * Javascript/JQuery

+### The Algorithm

 The user owns the "X" Token, the computer engine the "O" token.